 Regardless of the type, a home heating system usually works by generating or extracting heat from a fuel source and then transferring it into the indoor space.
-Hence, the types of heating systems are typically categorized based on the fuel they use and how they distribute heat throughout the home.
-The fuel can be natural gas, propane, solar, electricity, wood, or even the ground, as in the case of geothermal heating systems.
+Hence, heating systems are typically categorized by the fuel they use and how they distribute heat throughout the home.
+The fuel can be natural gas, propane, solar, electricity, wood, or even the ground, as in geothermal heating systems.
 And the distribution medium may be air or water.

 Some heating systems also provide cooling during summer by reversing their working principle.
 It’s also worth noting that each type of heating system has sub-categories.